 A: There are approximately 164 accidents in Los Angeles daily.
 As many people in Los Angeles drive rather than walk or take public transportation, this statistic is much higher than in many other areas.
 Over 90% of the accidents that happen in Los Angeles are because of driver error.
 Few accidents occur because of weather, acts of nature, or vehicle malfunction.

 Yes.
 If you get into a car accident that occurred because another driver was being negligent, you may be able to file a personal injury claim against them.
 This claim can help you to pay for your medical bills, damages, and other expenses associated with the collision.
 To win your case, you must prove that the other driver’s negligence directly led to your injury.
 Contact an attorney from Shaffer Law to help you build your claim.

 A: Every attorney charges differently, so speak about finances with each car accident attorney you interview.
 The average cost is 30%-40% of your ultimate settlement.
 However, some attorneys charge hourly or have additional payment policies.
 To be sure you can afford representation, have an open conversation about finances with your attorney before you begin to build your claim.

 For many years, our team has been helping Los Angeles drivers recover from car collisions.
 In some situations, personal injury claims are appropriate.
 In other scenarios, we help drivers to navigate insurance adjusters and other challenges of a car accident aftermath.

 Our experience makes us a great choice for your car accident case.
-No matter the circumstances, we are confident that we can represent you and your family in your car accident claim.
+No matter the circumstances, our car accident attorneys are confident that we can represent you and your family in your accident claim.

 For more information, get in touch with Shaffer Law today.